wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - simple Authorization process
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

+This plugin also includes Google Analytics tracking.
+Main tracking options:

+- enable/disable Google Analytics tracking
+- track single domain, domain and all subdomains, multiple TLD domains
+- anonymize IPs feature

+You will need a <a href="https://www.google.com/analytics/" target="_blank">Google Analytics</a> account before using this plugin!

 Related Links:

-* <a href="http://forum.deconf.com/en/wordpress-plugins-f182/google-analytics-dashboard-for-wp-translations-t532.html">Submit Google Analytics Dashboard translations</a>
+* <a href="http://forum.deconf.com/en/wordpress-plugins-f182/google-analytics-dashboard-for-wp-translations-t532.html" target="_blank">Support and Google Analytics Dashboard translations</a>

-* <a href="http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/" title="Google Analytics Dashboard for WP Plugin">Google Analytics Dashboard Plugin Homepage</a>
+* <a href="http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/" title="Google Analytics Dashboard for WP Plugin"  target="_blank">Google Analytics Dashboard Plugin Homepage</a>

 == Installation ==